tmtsoftware/csw/docs/src/main/services/event.md

 @@@

 ### Event Subscription
-On subscription to event keys, you get a handle to `EventSubscription` which provides following APIs:
+On subscription to event keys, you get a handle to @scaladoc[EventSubscription](csw/services/event/api/scaladsl/EventSubscription) which provides following APIs:

 * `unsubscribe`: On un-subscribing, the event stream is destroyed and the connection created to event server while subscription is released.